akhil-s-kumar/NRSC-Project-Feature-Identification-in-Remote-Sensing-Data-Using-Neural-Network-Model/Readme.md

 I have taken totally 10 images seperated in two folders as `Tile 1` & `Tile 2` for the experiment of this project, you can use as many as you want because more the no of data more precised will be the prediction.

-## :rocket: Working of trainingModel.py
+## :rocket: Working with trainingModel.py

 This file includes every code on how this model works from scratch.